 Frequently Asked Questions

-When will I know if my camper has successfully enrolled in a camp session?
+How will I know if my camper is successfully registered for camp?

-If I register my camper through the Internet, is the church contact person notified?
+If I register my camper online, is the church contact person notified?

 2. Make sure both of you list the other under roommate request when registering.